Mr-xRed/silverbullet-libraries/DatePicker.md

 pageDecoration.prefix: "🛠️ "
 ---
 # Date Picker as Slash Command
-This slash command let’s you pick a date from a calendar and adds it to your page as a WikiLink.
+This simple slash command let’s you pick a date from a calendar and adds it to your page as a WikiLink.

 ![DatePicker](https://raw.githubusercontent.com/Mr-xRed/silverbullet-libraries/refs/heads/main/DatePicker.png)